ibm-cloud-docs/account/add_webhooks.md

 ## Headers
 {: #header-payload}

-You receive the payload with a header that you configured in the UI when you added a new webhook, and with an additional version header that has semantic version number.
+You receive the payload with a header that you configured in the UI when you added a webhook, and with an additional version header that has semantic version number.
 This version header can be used to determine the expected format of the webhook payload.

 The current version header is `"IBM-Notifications-API-Version": "v2.0.0"`.